 We've presented them at auctions for Folk Music Week at Pinewoods

 and a raffle for the Eisteddfod a festival of traditional music in New York City.
+Howard passed away in 2017 and is dearly missed.

 Santa Fe International Folk Art Market